-Performance 1 April 2021 to 31 December 2021
+Performance 1 April 2021 to 31 March 2022

-- 3.1 The CAFT comprises 8 staff (8.43 FTEs), including two tenancy and two corporate investigators, an Intelligence Officer, two financial investigators and a team leader position.
+- 3.1 The CAFT comprises 8 staff (7.4 FTEs), including two tenancy and two corporate investigators, an Intelligence Officer, two financial investigators and a team leader position.
 The CAFT investigates allegations of fraud or corruption which affect the Council's business.
 In addition, the team generates an income by providing a services to other London Boroughs.
 Statistics related to the other councils that CAFT supports are not included in the figures below. - 3.2 The team has begun to return to the full range of duties and many of the ways of working it deployed before last year's lockdowns, including visiting residents and businesses and face to face interviewing within the civic centre.
-There is still a backlog of investigations casework and we do still experience delays in progressing cases through the courts, who are still experiencing their own delays.
-This continues to have an impact on the team's ability to conclude some investigations. - Performance targets for the team have been reduced slightly from the previous year to reflect a reduced workforce and to ensure they remain SMART. - 3.3 There are local performance indicators that relate to the Council's anti-fraud work.
+Performance targets for the team were reduced slightly from the previous year to reflect a reduced workforce and to ensure they remained SMART but in the event these targets have been met/exceeded. - 3.3 There are local performance indicators that relate to the Council's anti-fraud work.
 The two indicators shown in table 1 below detailing the number of successful outcomes and their value.
 Table 2 shows a breakdown of all cases investigated/closed by the team irrespective of outcome.